Spring cleaning time! It's time to dust off your social media program's maybe neglected password sheet or admin settings

 But on the other hand, you can’t ignore which types of posts perform the best for you - per platform.
-Measure your performance regularly with a social media management tools like the Meltwater social media management suite so you can track how you’re doing.
+Measure your performance regularly with social media management tools like the Meltwater social media management suite so you can track how you’re doing.

 You may discover for example that on Instagram your audience responds highly to monochromatic photos, and on Twitter, polls don’t perform as well for you as for your competitors - so you either need to stop doing them or look at a complete overhaul of the questions you're asking.
 Or move polls to Instagram Stories and see if they perform better on that channel.
 Options await you with a social audit of your top-performing content!